Updated March 13, 2019.

-You’ve probably heard it said that you wouldn’t want to see what goes into the making of a hot dog, and yet the companies on this list of the top five hot dog franchises have found a huge amount of success.
-They offer entrepreneurs great opportunities to buy into a proven business concept that meets a clear demand.
+You’ve probably heard it said that you wouldn’t want to see what goes into the making of a hot dog, and yet the companies on this list of the top five hot dog franchises have found great success.
+Entrepreneurs have the opportunity to buy into one of these proven business concepts that clearly meet the widespread demand for an American staple – the hot dog.
+In fact, the National Hot Dog and Sausage Council estimates that Americans eat 20 billion hot dogs a year.

-Look at the years four of these companies were founded: 1916, 1946, 1953, and 1961.
-Hot dogs are clearly a tried and true commodity.
-But then the fifth company on the list was started just in 2010 as a “better dog” hot dog concept (like the better burger movement).
-From tried-and-true to new gourmet concepts, here are the five best hot dog franchises of 2018:
+Look at the founding dates for all but one of the companies on this list: 1916, 1946, 1953, and 1961.
+Hot dogs are clearly a tried-and-true commodity.
+But then the fifth company on the list was started quite recently in 2010 as a “better dog” hot dog concept (like the better burger movement).
+From tried-and-true to new gourmet concepts, here are the five best hot dog franchises of 2019:

 1. Sonic Drive-In

-Sonic Drive-In has the impressive ranking of #6 on Entrepreneur magazine’s Franchise 500 list.
+Sonic Drive-In has the impressive ranking of #3 (up from #6 last year) on Entrepreneur magazine’s Franchise 500 list.

-It was Troy Smith in 1953 who took a root beer and hot dog stand called Top Hat in Shawnee, Oklahoma and dreamed of turning it into a vibrant drive-in concept with multiple locations.
-He partnered with Charles Pappe and together they started franchising in 1959 under the name Sonic Drive-In.
+It was Troy Smith back in the early 1950s who took a root beer and hot dog stand called Top Hat in Shawnee, Oklahoma and dreamed of turning it into a vibrant drive-in concept with multiple locations.
+Six years later, in partnership with Charles Pappe, they started franchising under the name Sonic Drive-In.

 People pull into designated parking spots and enjoy made-to-order food delivered to their vehicle by carhops.
 Unlike standing in line at a counter or waiting in line for a drive-thru, the 25 parking stalls at each Sonic location mean each customer is always first in line.